planetfederal/workshops/workshops/geoserver/slides/slides.rst

 The header of the SLD contains metadata about XML namespaces, and is usually identical among different SLDs.
 The details of the header are beyond the scope of this workshop.

+Notice the <FeatureTypeStyle> block towards the top of the document ...

 A FeatureTypeStyle is a group of styling rules.
 (Recall that a featuretype is another word for a layer.)
-Grouping by FeatureTypeStyle affects rendering order; the first FeatureTypeStyle will be rendered first, followed by the second, etc, allowing for precise control of drawing order.
+Grouping by FeatureTypeStyle affects rendering order; the first FeatureTypeStyle will be rendered first, followed by the second, etc, allowing for precise control over the order in which our styling effects are applied.

+Within a <FeatureTypeStyle>, notice the <Rule> tag ...

 A Rule is a single styling directive.
 It can apply globally to a layer, or it can have logic associated with it so that the rule is conditionally applied.
-These conditions can be based on the attributes of the data or based on the scale (zoom) level of the data being rendered.
+These conditions can be based on the properties of the data or based on the scale (~zoom-level) of the map being rendered.

+Within a <Rule>, you'll find one or more <~Symbolizer> tags ...

 A Symbolizer is the actual style instruction.
 There are five types of symbolizers: PointSymbolizer, LineSymbolizer, PolygonSymbolizer, RasterSymbolizer, TextSymbolizer

 There can be one or more FeatureTypeStyles per SLD, one or more Rules per FeatureTypeStyles, and one or more Symbolizers per Rule.

+[ Note nesting / tag balance/syntax ]

 --------------------------------------------------